elgervb/skeletonSPA/README.md

 install node (http://nodejs.org/) <br/>
 clone or download this repository

-Open a console at the project root and install all node-modules (Note that on windows it could be that you are required to do this in administrator mode):
+Open a console at the project root and install all node-modules :

 ```ShellSession
 	npm install